-The new EDO-2 zone provides an expanded list of non-residential uses permitted in the redevelopment area.
-For the permitted uses in the EDO-2 zone, see Section III.B.
+The new EDO-1 zone provides an expanded list of non-residential uses permitted in the redevelopment area, as well as affordable apartments on the upper floors of the police station and firehouse buildings.
+For the permitted uses in the EDO-1 zone, see Section III.B.
 Permitted Uses A. through I. of the redevelopment plan.